Cortezz/GestaoRedes_IPStats/README.md

 # Network Management (Gestão de Redes)
 ## IP Stats

-IP Stats is an application that, through SNMP, is supposed to track the following metrics (given an IP and a Port):
+IP Stats is an application that, through SNMP, is supposed to track the following metrics (given an IP Address and a Port):
   - Inbound IP Packets / min
   - Outgoing IP Packets / min